La Cinq: Branding

 La Cinq was one of the first French television channels to utilize a digital on-screen graphic when it launched in 1986.
 Its initial logo was derived from the first logo of Canale 5, which was introduced in 1985.
-However, the flower and the stylized symbol of the biscione were replaced with a gold star and the channel's name, respectively.
-In 1987, the channel's name was removed from the logo, which would continue to be used (albeit with a minor modification in October 1990) until April 1991.
+However, the flower and the stylised symbol of the biscione were replaced with a gold star and the channel's name, respectively.
+In 1987, the channel's name was removed from the logo, which would continue to be used (albeit with a minor modification in October 1990) until 2 April 1991.

 The channel's second and final logo, which was designed by Jean-Paul Goude, consisted of the number 5 being superimposed on other numbers.
-It would be used from April 1991 until the channel's liquidation on 12 April 1992.
+It would be used from 2 April 1991 until the channel's liquidation on 12 April 1992.
 The DOG accompanying the logo only displayed the number 5.
 It was inspired by the work of Jasper Johns (founding father of pop art), who produced canvases featuring numbers in the 1960s.